 Bishop Dunne places a great amount of emphasis on preparing students for the next phase of their academic careers.
 Numerous programs are in place to guide and inform students and parents about the college process.
-In addition, students are afforded the opportunity to take more demanding courses through pre-Advanced Placement and Advanced Placement offerings and earn college credit through Mountain View College and Brookhaven College.
+In addition, students are afforded the opportunity to take more demanding courses through pre-Advanced Placement and Advanced Placement offerings and earn college credit through Mountain View College.

 - College Fair

-- Freshman College Tour
+- Freshman & Sophomore College Tours

 - College Visits at Bishop Dunne

 Each fall, Bishop Dunne hosts a college fair for high school students and parents.
 A diverse group of colleges from across the country attend the fair to enlighten our students about the exciting opportunities they offer in higher education.

 At Bishop Dunne we believe the experience of being on a college campus is essential to the college process.
 For that reason we set aside a day each spring to take the entire freshman class on a tour of a local college campus.
 Not only do the students take a tour on this visit, but they also participate in an admissions presentation and enjoy lunch on campus.

 During the fall of their sophomore year, the entire class will again visit a local college campus.